 Most listeners who called in were not inclined to help a police officer which you may find shocking but is no surprise to me at all.

-When I lived in Hampshire and worked funny shifts in central London I would sometimes drive to and from work along the M3 in my 1959 Mini.
+When I lived in Hampshire in the 1980s and worked funny shifts in central London I would sometimes drive to and from work along the M3 in my 1959 Mini.
 One incident has stuck in my mind ever since.
 There was a massive traffic jam and a day or two later it was in the news that a young lady driver who had become hungry while at a standstill for far too long pulled a Kit Kat bar from her handbag and began to eat it.

 For that she was charged with not being in control of a (stationary) motor vehicle and I found myself discussing the matter with friends.
 I remember saying that when the police had alienated every law abiding citizen they would lose the public help upon which they relied.

 I have found it increasingly difficult to support them ever since and used to say that if someone like me, no criminal record, no speeding fines, no parking fines, began to hate the police then they ought to be worried.

 Penalising motorists for being one mile per hour over an arbitrary speed limit as advocated by several Chief Constables alienates thousands.
 Not turning out for burglaries and violent offences is simply not acceptable.
 Dismissing criminal damage as a civil matter is intolerable.
 How many times have you read of the innocent party in an assault case being the one to be arrested?

 My opinion of the police has worsened over the years and I cannot think it could possibly deteriorate further.
 I have been assaulted by a police officer (mistaken identity) and had a distant relative murdered by the police which has not helped the situation.
 (Note that I now say murdered by the police and no longer see the need to hedge my bets.
 Slowly the evidence against them mounts.)